Freelancing platforms are a great place to start your freelancing career

 Customer Support on Upwork

 It’s useless to say they lack support on Upwork when you need them most.
 To get a question answered by Upwork customer support, you’ll have to wait a lot for them to get back to your emails or tickets.
-That’s right, they don’t offer live support and this is a big minus for the platform.
+It’s true, they don’t offer live support chat and this is a big minus for the platform.
 It takes only a fast Google search to find many blogs talking about the issue.
 And this is a big one, especially when you get your account suspended and when you click on customer support, you get instantly redirected to the main page!!!
-That is just rude, cruel and any other adjective you can think of filling in here.
+That is so unprofessional.

 Customer Support on Freelancer